kandoul-pentest/Cyber-Kill-Chain-/README.md

-# Cyber-Kill-Chain soc level 1
+# Cyber-Kill-Chain  Cyber Defence Frameworks soc level 1
 The Cyber Kill Chain framework is designed for identification and prevention of the network intrusions.
 You will learn what the adversaries need to do in order to achieve their goals.
 <!-- SCREENSHOT 1 - HEADER -->
 ![Schéma de la Cyber Kill Chain](soc1path.jpeg)